 Sidewalk & Pathway Maintenance (Controlled by Parks Operations):

-- 4 - 4 wheel drive mowers with broom and blade attachments
+- 7 - 4 wheel drive mowers with broom, blade and snow blower attachments.

-- 2 skid steer loaders with snow bucket, brooms and blades.
+- 3 skid steer loaders with snow buckets, brooms, blades and snow blower attachments.

 - Various 3 ton, 1 ton, crew cab, and ½ ton trucks c/w trailers as required